opentok/opentok-unity-samples/README.md

 ### SceneScript.cs

-This script is attached to a GameObject Scene, and it will be run upon the sample starts.
+This script is attached to a GameObject Scene, and which will run when the sample starts.
 Mainly, it creates a `OpenTokSession` object, and call its `Connect()` method.
-Please pay attention to the `OnApplicationQuit()` method, this will be called whenever you hit _stop_ on the Unity editor.
+Please pay attention to the `OnApplicationQuit()` method because this will be called whenever you hit _stop_ on the Unity editor.
 For threading and memory issues it's very important to call on `OpenTokSession.Stop()` so the required resources are freed.
 Since this usually takes some time, we put a waiting loop to ensure that everythig is freed before exiting `OnApplicationQuit()`.

 ### OpenTokSession.cs

-This class operates the OpenTok SDK.
-This will connect to the session, listen for the `Connected`, or `StreamReceived` events and creating `Publisher` and `Subscriber` objects.
+This class uses the OpenTok SDK and is responsible for connecting to the session, listening for the `Connected`, or `StreamReceived` events and creating `Publisher` and `Subscriber` objects.

 The class takes two parameters in its constructor method, they are the GameObjects where the video will be rendered into.
 Note that these two GameObjects need to have a OpenTokRenderer attached.